School Rules

 (c) No student will be sent home to an empty house without the knowledge of a parent/guardian.

-(a) Skateboards, roller blades, e-scooters and similar products are not permitted at school, nor are they allowed to be used by a student in uniform.
+(a) Skateboards, roller blades, e-scooters and similar products are not permitted to be used at school.
+If they are brought, they must be locked away for the day.

 (b) Students are not permitted to bring to school items that may harm another student or that may be deemed to be a risk to health and safety.
 These may include such items as knives, cigarette lighters, imitation firearms, paint ball guns.

-(a) No student shall consume, sell, purchase, supply, have in his possession or be under the influence of alcohol, illegal drugs, R18 legal drugs or party pills, whether or not lawful under the law of New Zealand, while under the authority of the school.
+(a) No student shall consume, sell, purchase, supply, have in his possession or be under the influence of alcohol, illegal drugs, whether or not lawful under the law of New Zealand, while under the authority of the school.

 (c) No student shall smoke tobacco, supply tobacco to other students or have tobacco in his possession while under the authority of the school.